tinted-theming/tinted-iterm2/README.md

 ## Installation
 + On iTerm2, go to Preferences > Profiles > Colors
-+ Click on Load Presets > Import and import your favorite theme from this repo
++ Click on Color Presets > Import and import your favorite theme from this repo
 + Load the theme by clicking on Load Presets and selecting it

 ![Base16 Default iTerm2](https://raw.github.com/chriskempson/base16-iterm2/master/base16-iterm2.png)